solo-io/supergloo/docs/content/setup/installation/enterprise_installation.md

 curl -sL https://run.solo.io/meshctl/install | sh
 ```

 Installing Gloo Mesh Enterprise with `meshctl` is a simple process.
 You will use the command `meshctl install enterprise` and supply the license key, as well as any chart values you want to update, and arguments pointing to the cluster where Gloo Mesh Enterprise will be installed.
-For our example, we are going to install Gloo Mesh Enterprise on the cluster `mgmt-cluster`.
+For our example, we are going to install Gloo Mesh Enterprise on the cluster currently in context.
 First, let's set a variable for the license key.

 ```shell
 GLOO_MESH_LICENSE_KEY=<your_key_here> # You'll need to supply your own key
 ```

 We are not going to change any of the default values in the underlying chart, so the only argument needed is the license key.
+However `meshctl install enterprise` is backed by the Gloo Mesh Enterprise Helm chart, so you can customize your installation with a Helm values override via the flag `--chart-values-file`.
+Review the Gloo Mesh Enterprise Helm values documentation [here]({{% versioned_link_path fromRoot="/reference/helm/gloo_mesh_enterprise/" %}}).

 ```shell
 meshctl install enterprise --license $GLOO_MESH_LICENSE_KEY